dyrector-io/dyrectorio/README.md

 #### ⛴️ Instant test environments for QA

 QA no longer needs help to test your services.
-Empower QA to independently configure and deploy different versions of microservices to a test environment on their own.
-They can turn even their own local machine or any remote infrastructure they have access to, into a test environment.
+Enable them to autonomously configure and deploy various versions of microservices to test environments.
+They have the flexibility to run arbitrary workloads on any accessible nodes, potentially transforming their local machines or any remote infrastructures into testing platforms.

 #### ⛵️ Container management across environments